 Ingredients

 Sunosi contains the active drug solriamfetol, while Adderall contains the active drugs dextroamphetamine and amphetamine.
-These medications belong to different classes of drugs.
-(A drug class describes a group of medications that work in a similar way.)
+These medications belong to different groups of drugs.

 Uses

-Sunosi is approved to treat excessive daytime sleepiness (EDS) in adults with either of the following conditions:
+Sunosi is approved to treat excessive daytime sleepiness in adults with either of the following conditions:

-Adderall is approved to treat both narcolepsy and attention deficit hyperactivity disorder (ADHD).
-This drug can be used in adults and in children older than 3 years.
+Adderall is approved to treat narcolepsy and attention deficit hyperactivity disorder (ADHD).
+This drug can be used in adults and in children 3 years and older.

 Drug forms and administration